tsuru/mysqlapi/README.md

 #### Create database for mysqlapi

-After install MySQL, you need to create a user and a database for `mysqlapi`, that is needed to store informations about created instances.
+After install MySQL, you need to create a user and a database for `mysqlapi`, that is needed to store information about created instances.

 ```bash
 mysql -u root -p